 This is about checking the quality of marble slab/tile for any structural or aesthetic defect, and whether the product is made according to customers’ specifications in terms of size, design, shade, finish and so on.
 The following aspects are covered under marble inspection:

-- Checking the length, thickness and width of the marble tile as per the specification or within the acceptable tolerance along with diagonal length and angle control.
+- Checking the length, thickness, and width of the marble tile as per the specification or within the acceptable tolerance along with the diagonal length and angle control.